metafacture/metafacture-blog/README.md

 Be sure to have either [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) installed.

+Depending on your Docker setup you may have to use `sudo` with your Docker commands.
+Please see the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for further information.

+Be aware of the [differences](https://docs.docker.com/compose/compose-v2/) between `docker compose` (Compose V2) and `docker-compose` (Compose V1), the first is expected to be a drop-in replacement for the latter.

 ## Build

 To create a production build and output the built static files into the public directory, run: